DevsNG/api-backend/CONTRIBUTING.md

 ##  Getting Started
 To contribute to the project, you can add new categories, update existing categories, make changes to improve security, change views methods, or. just something as little as converting a `PositiveIntegerField` to a `PositiveSmallIntegerField` in the models.
 Just as long as there's a good enough reason for that, as *should* be stated in your pull request.
+*In whatever contribution you make, please update the `contributors.MD` file to include your NAME, SLACK USERNAME, GITHUB AND TWITTER LINKS, following the order seen in the file*

 To start, fork the project and clone the copy into your local machine.
 Set up a virtual environment by running `virtualenv env` and activate the virtual environment by running `env\Scripts\activate`.
 After activating the virtual env, install required modules by running `pip install -r requirements.txt`, assuming you have [pip installed](https://www.makeuseof.com/tag/install-pip-for-python/).